-It is illegal for either a driver or passenger to have any alcoholic beverage in the passenger area of a car or truck while it is on the road, unless it is "in the original container and with the seal unbroken."
-Violation, in addition to criminal penalties, can result in losing your driver's license if you are under 21.
-This law is intended to prevent drinking while driving, and applies to persons of any age.
+It is illegal for either a driver or passenger to have any alcoholic beverage in the passenger area of a car or truck while it is on the road, unless it is "in the original container and with the seal unbroken" (with two exceptions for containers that were sealed at restaurants or wineries).
+114 Violation, in addition to criminal penalties, can result in losing your driver's license if you are under 21.
+115 This law is intended to prevent drinking while driving, and applies to persons of any age.
 Thus even for adults, the only legal place for an opened container of alcohol in a vehicle would be its trunk (if it has one).